huangli712/ACFlow/docs/src/man/param.md

 >
 > Besides `flat` and `file`, all the other model functions need additional parameters to customize them (Of course, the ACFlow toolkit will supplement default parameters).
 The parameters can be specified by the [`pmodel`](@ref pmodel) parameter.
 >
 > Especially, if `mtype = "file"`, then the default model function is encoded in `model.inp`.
 ACFlow will read this file and initialize the default model function automatically.
-Be careful, the mesh for this model function must be consistent with the one used in the analytical continuation calculations.
+Be careful, the mesh for this model function must be consistent with the one used in the analytic continuation calculations.
 >
 > As for detailed formula for these models, please refer to the comments in `src/model.jl`.